hysds/metrics_extractor/README.md

 ### Requirements

 * Python 3.8+
-* access to ES endpoint containing the logstash indices of a HySDS Metrics service.
+* Access to ES endpoint containing the logstash indices of a HySDS Metrics service.

 <!-- ☝️ Replace with a numbered list of your requirements, including hardware if applicable ☝️ -->